-Dawnstar is her real name (she has no Legion code name), and she is from Starhaven, a planet colonized by humans from Earth.
+Dawnstar is her real name (unlike most Legionnaires, she has no separate code name), and she is from Starhaven, a planet colonized by humans from Earth.
 Her name is derived from the planet Venus, the "morning star," hence the reason Dawnstar wears an eight-pointed star ornament on her forehead.
 Dawnstar and her people are of Anasazi Indian heritage, and her appearance and costume still closely reflects this.
 Back in the 13th century, members of the Anasazi tribe were abducted from Earth by mysterious aliens for unknown reasons and relocated to Starhaven, making the Anasazi the first human colonists of the planet.
 Dawnstar's parents are Mist-Rider and Moonwalker, and her younger brothers are Greybird and Greatfire.
 During her late childhood and early teens, her parents built a thriving business on their daughter's abilities, since Dawnstar excelled at guiding spaceships through hazardous areas of space.

 Dawnstar was created in 1977 by writer Paul Levitz and artist Mike Grell, during a period when DC decided that the Legion needed more ethnic diversity.
 The first African American Legionnaire, Tyroc, had appeared 10 issues earlier, while Dawnstar became the first Legionnaire of Native American descent.
 She was the ninth female character to join the Legion of Super-Heroes and the 28th Legionnaire overall.